MTCMarkFranco/agentic.search.demo/README.md

 ## 🚀 Getting Started

-1. Navigate to the `slides/` directory
+1. **Navigate to the `slides/` directory** for the presentation content
-2. Open markdown files in VS Code for best viewing experience
+2. **Open markdown files in VS Code** for best viewing experience
-3. Use a markdown preview extension for slide presentation
+3. **Use a markdown preview extension** for slide presentation format
-4. Review code examples in the `code-examples/` directory
+4. **Review and run Python demos** in the `python-demos/` directory:
+   - Follow setup instructions in `python-demos/README.md`
+   - Install preview Azure SDK packages
+   - Configure environment variables with your Azure services
+   - Run both traditional and agentic search demonstrations

 ## 📚 Prerequisites